sailfishos/docs.sailfishos.org/Reference/Core_Areas_and_APIs/Browser/Working_with_Browser/README.md

 strip obj-build-mer-qt-xr/toolkit/library/build/libxul.so
 ```

 If you need to get stacktraces from gdb and don't mind a large transfer, you can skip the strip step.
-Then from outside the target:
+Then leave the build environment and copy the new library to the device:
 ```nosh
 scp obj-build-mer-qt-xr/toolkit/library/libxul.so user@device:~
 ```